 Omotenashi is the selfless desire to take care of others.
 It plays a positive role in Japanese culture, and is especially noticeable in business.
 You can translate it into English as hospitality or customer service, but it’s not exactly the same.
 In fact, many Japanese companies with branches in other countries train their employees in omotenashi so that customer service is improved.

 Omotenashi is not only about etiquette, but also in exceeding expectations and anticipating the needs of the other person in advance.
-To see an example of how Japanese stores practice omotenashi, watch this video.
+Here’s an example of the history behind omotenashi.

 The Japanese tea ceremony (also called sado, chado, or chanoyu) is one of the most important cultural activities of Japan.
 The tea used for the ceremony is the powdered tea called matcha which is prepared in a very exacting and careful manner.
 The concept of omotenashi also plays a central part in the Japanese Tea Ceremony.
 The idea is not just to drink tea, but rather to have a special moment with the guests.
 The host painstakingly makes the tea in front of the guests, and every aspect of the preparation is beautifully presented.